Match Play Tournament Info and Rules - All Players must Read!

 -

 Set the Tees for the top players and it will set it for all the other players.
+Change any tees that are not the same for specific players.

 -